m3o/m3o/packages/auth/README.md

 #### Server installation

-Firstly we need to create the a file that will bootstrap all your `auth` API handling.
-Within the `pages/api` folder create a folder called `user`.
-Under this folder we then create a file called: `[...m3oUser].js`.
-If all is done correct we should have this `pages/api/user/[...m3oUser].js`.
-For Typescript users swap `.js` for `.ts`.
+Firstly, create the a file called `[...m3oUser].(js|ts)` under this folder `pages/api/user/`.

-Setting up the API routing is as easy as importing one function and calling it:
+Once this is setup, you now need to import the `handleAuth` function which will setup all your API routing for user authentication.

 ```javascript
 import { handleAuth } from '@m3o/nextjs'